Monitoring and forecasting the UK climate and its meteorological changes with analysis

 UK Climate Forecasting and Analysis

-The two images Courtesy of NOAA Star show the satellite image of the US Atlantic Coast and the Lower Level Water Vapour on Monday 23 December at 05.51 hours
+The images Courtesy of NOAA Star show the satellite image of the US Atlantic Coast and the Lower Level Water Vapour on Friday 2 May at 07.11 hours

 The Atlantic Ocean is the second-largest of the world's oceans.
 With a total area of about 41,100,000 sq miles it covers approximately 20% of the Earth's surface and about 26% of its water surface area.
 The average depth of the Atlantic with its adjacent seas is 3,339 metres or 10,950 ft without them it is 3,926 metres or 12,880 ft.
 The greatest depth is the Milwaukee Deep at 27,500 ft in the Puerto Rico Trench.
 The Atlantic's width varies from 1,538 nautical miles between Brazil and Sierra Leone to over 3,450 nautical miles in the south.
 The principal feature of the bottom topography is a submarine mountain range called the Mid-Atlantic Ridge which is moving at 2.5 cm per year.
 It extends from Iceland in the north to approximately 58° South latitude reaching a maximum width of about 860 nautical miles.
 The Mid-Atlantic Ridge separates the Atlantic Ocean into two large troughs with depths from 12,000–18,000 ft.
 Transverse ridges running between the continents and the Mid-Atlantic Ridge divide the ocean floor into numerous basins.
 Some of the larger basins are the Blake, Guiana, North American, Cape Verde and Canaries basins in the North Atlantic.
 A great rift valley also extends along the ridge over most of its length.
 The depth of water at the apex of the ridge is less than 8,900 ft in most places while the bottom of the ridge is three times as deep.
 The Atlantic Ocean is a major source of atmospheric moisture through evaporation and traps around 30% of the carbon dioxide emitted into the atmosphere by human activity.
 The waters circulate in a clockwise direction.
 The Gulf Stream carries more water than all the world’s rivers combined and has it moves north its salinity increases.
 The Sargasso Sea has above average salinity.